 An year later or so, again on a rainy evening, when I almost got washed away in a drain in front of a tea shop, when I mistook it for a road and stepped in, it was the poor Tea vendor who left his business and came running to help me.
-The supposedly educated crowd was again enjoying my stupidity sipping their hot cup of Tea.
 The Tea shop boy who probably hadn’t even been to a proper school had a better education nevertheless.
 Reminded me of a Mark Twain quote.

 Some other educated attributes are, increasing speed when the traffic signal turns Orange, getting ready for a race even before it turns Green, and even better is assuming that traffic signals do not apply if there is no traffic police around.
 And of course there is this traveling with high beams on in the evenings literally blinding those inside the approaching vehicles, honking like frustrated souls, etc. We care only about ourselves, others, go to hell.
 When everybody is saying this, well, we are already living in a self-made hell, isn’t it?